dsmsuite/dsmsuite.github.io/index.md

 | Coupling   | Low coupling and dependencies towards abstractions and interfaces.
 No cycles.  | None                       | Low        |

 All these aspects except coupling can be easily observed from the source code using an IDE or editor.
-The impact of the lack of visibility for software dependencies is that problems in this area of software design often go undetected.
+The impact of the lack of visibility for coupling is that problems with software dependencies often go undetected.

 # Why software dependencies matter